-6.20 Prior to the interview, all permissible references must be requested for shortlisted applicants, taking into account whether the applicant has requested their current employer should not be contacted at this stage.
+6.20 Prior to the interview, it is best practice for all permissible references to be requested for shortlisted applicants, taking into account whether the applicant has requested that their current employer should not be contacted at this stage.

 - 6.21 Prior to the interview, at least two written references must be requested for shortlisted applicants.
-Where possible, best endeavours must be made to ensure these are received and scrutinised before the interview. - 6.22 All job offers are conditional upon receipt of satisfactory references and any appointment must not be confirmed until all required references, which must include either the current or most recent employer, have been received.
+Where possible, best endeavours must be made to ensure these are received and scrutinised before the interview. - 6.22 All job offers are conditional upon receipt of a minimum of two satisfactory references and any appointment must not be confirmed until all required references, which must include either the current or most recent employer, have been received.

-Non-teaching staff:
+Non-teaching school based staff:

 - 6.23 Prior to the interview, at least one written reference must be requested for shortlisted applicants.
-This does not have to include the current or most recent employer at this stage, the Application Form asks if the referee can be contacted prior to interview for this reason. - Once the successful applicant has been offered the role, the second and third references must then be requested, including from the current or most recent employer if this was not obtained before the interview, in order to complete the reference process. - 6.25 All job offers are conditional upon receipt of satisfactory references
+This does not have to include the current or most recent employer at this stage, the Application Form asks if the referee can be contacted prior to interview for this reason. - 6.24 Once the successful applicant has been offered the role, the second and third references must then be requested, including from the current or most recent employer if this was not obtained before the interview, in order to complete the reference process. - 6.25 All job offers are conditional upon receipt of a minimum of two satisfactory references